PLAIN ENGLISH

 AI Security Verification Standard

-An OWASP control checklist ("what controls should exist") — a planned input layer for AITBM scoring.
+An OWASP control-verification standard ("what controls should exist") — 12 chapters / 191 requirements in its 1.0 release, used as an input layer for AITBM scoring.

 AIUC-1